Coming-out musical 'Fun Home' gets rousing welcome on Broadway

-NEW YORK (Reuters) - Broadway welcomed its first lesbian lead character in the musical “Fun Home” with open arms and glowing reviews, praising the groundbreaking show for its originality and sensitivity.
+NEW YORK, April 20 (Reuters) - Broadway welcomed its first lesbian lead character in the musical “Fun Home” with open arms and glowing reviews, praising the groundbreaking show for its originality and sensitivity.

-The musical, which opened at the Circle in the Square Theater on Sunday night, was a finalist for the 2014 Pulitzer Prize for drama and enjoyed a sold-out, extended run Off Broadway.
+The musical, which opened at the Circle in the Square Theatre on Sunday night, was a finalist for the 2014 Pulitzer Prize for drama and enjoyed a sold-out, extended run Off Broadway.

 It is based on the best-selling graphic memoir, “Fun Home: A Family Tragicomic,” by lesbian writer/cartoonist Alison Bechdel about her dysfunctional family and childhood in rural Pennsylvania in a funeral home run by her father, a closeted gay man who also taught English.